 Considering the charges for mutual fund products being over 2% on average, it is easy to see why many Canadians are choosing all-in-one ETF portfolios like Horizons HBAL over mutual funds.
 HBAL’s low MER also makes it significantly more affordable than most of its closest peers offered by other providers.

 Horizons HBAL Performance and Returns

 Horizons HBAL has been around since August 1, 2018.
 In almost three years of its inception, the ETF portfolio has provided its investors with respectable capital growth.
-The ETF portfolio exhibited a decline during the recent bear market between February and March 2020.
+The ETF portfolio exhibited a decline during the bear market between February and March 2020.
 However, it quickly bounced back to higher valuations with the stock market recovery.

 Due to its relatively short time span since inception, we are yet to see the long-term performance of the one-ticket solution provided by Horizons in terms of its long-term capital growth.

 Vanguard VBAL is Vanguard’s Balanced All-In-One ETF portfolio that is comparable to Horizons HBAL in terms of what it invests in and its investment goals.
 VBAL provides investors with lower exposure to US stocks than Horizons HBAL.
 VBAL has a higher MER of 0.25%.
 Read my full Vanguard VBAL Review here to find out more.

 iShares XAW is an ETF portfolio offered by BlackRock.
 Unlike Horizons HBAL, XAW is an ETF that invests primarily in equity securities.
 Considering its exposure to an all-equity portfolio, iShares XAW is more prone to volatility in turbulent market conditions.
 If you are alright with the significant risks that come with investing in an all-equity portfolio, you can consider iShares XAW for the potential rewards in a booming market.